Last updated 12 January 2021.

 The EHIC covers treatment that is medically necessary until the card holder returns home.
 This includes treatments for pre-existing medical conditions.
 The card is not an alternative to travel insurance, so it is important to have make sure you also have a valid private travel insurance policy before you travel.

-The UK government has produced a leaflet about EHIC and access to medical treatment while in the UK.
+The UK government has produced a visitor and student leaflet about EHIC and access to medical treatment while in the UK.

 Working in the UK

-If you are an EU student and have any concerns about your current status and right of residency, feel free to attend our daily drop-in advice sessions and speak to a Student Immigration Adviser.
+If you are an EU student and have any concerns about your current status and right of residency, feel free to attend our advice sessions and speak to a Student Immigration Adviser.

 You can also contact us through SAMIS online Student Services Helpdesk (University login details required).